rcply/rcply.github.io/transcriptomes.md

 $ fastqc <fastq file 1> <fastq file 2> <fastq file n>
 ```

 and read the html file produced.
-You can then remove adaptors using trimmomatic parameters in Trinity.
+You can then remove adaptors using trimmomatic parameters in Trinity (consult the Trinity manual).

 ## Assembling with Trinity